greenm01/vb4x/docs/vb4x_specs.md

 ### 5\.5.2 Abandoned Starbase

-In the special circumstance that an escorted Starbase is orphaned by a retreating Task Force, the Starbase will screen other orphans and proceed straight to combat against hostile forces in accordance with Section 5.5.1.
+In the special circumstance that a Starbase is orphaned by a retreating Task Force, the Starbase will screen other orphans and proceed straight to combat against hostile forces in accordance with Section 5.5.1.

 ## 5\.6 Planetary Bombardment